back

 You Bought a Car That Was Too Expensive

 Luxury vehicles are nice, but they aren’t for everyone.
-Suppose you purchased a vehicle that was well outside of your budget.
-In that case, you might have a difficult time paying it back—purchasing a vehicle that is too expensive increases the likelihood of you extending your loan terms or making other moves that will delay the payoff of your auto loan.
+Purchasing a vehicle that is too expensive increases the likelihood of you extending your loan terms or making other moves that will delay the payoff of your auto loan.

 How To Calculate the Equity in Your Vehicle